 What if I want a local LLC and one for each property?

 Other investors, especially those that buy multiple properties or with a complex ownership structure, tend to open additional LLCs in the state their rental properties are located in.

 Which structure should I choose?

 When we communicate with the most experienced real estate investors, they usually prefer to have an LLC for each property or each "project" of similar properties in the same area or state.
 Although there are more LLCs to create, the accounting of each property is always extremely clear for current and future records.
 The liability of each property is also split with LLC law protections so that some real estate investors feel they can argue in court or contention that properties are at less risk of a legal risk if a legal challenge hits one of their IRA's properties.
-Experienced real estate investors, especially those intending to buy two or more properties tend to favor this model.
+Experienced real estate investors, especially those intending to buy two or more properties, or any properties with liability risks tend to favor this model.